top of page

 My Review

 This is a gorgeous story, encouraging children to think about how to leave the world a better place.
 It has so much to say to us and can be interpreted in so many different ways.
-I love that it introduces the idea of personal responsibility for the world around us, but does it in a way that is gently, achievable, and joyful.
+I love that it introduces the idea of personal responsibility for the world around us, but does it in a way that is gentle, achievable, and joyful.
 With gorgeous illustrations, and perfectly pitched prose, it's a lovely celebration of a life well lived.

 Heads Up!